zylyehuo/zylyehuo/README.md

 ---

-🌱 I am a Student at the Faculty of Robot Science and Engineering, Northeastern University (NEU), supervised by Prof.[Zheng Fang](http://faculty.neu.edu.cn/fangzheng/zh_CN/index/55328/list/index.htm)
+🌱 I am a Student at the Faculty of Robot Science and Engineering, Northeastern University (NEU), supervised by Prof. [Zheng Fang](http://faculty.neu.edu.cn/fangzheng/zh_CN/index/55328/list/index.htm)
 🤔 Focus on Robot and Deep Learning.
 Still exploring...
 😄 Like robots and programming
 ✨ I’m currently learning everything